Knowing & Finding Flow: The Optimal State of Happiness

 Mihalyi Csikszentmihalyi: Father of “Flow”

-The best moments usually occur when a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.
+“Enjoyment appears at the boundary between boredom and anxiety, … when a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.” — Csikszentmihalyi

 Ebb And Flow of A Memory

 In 2008, I snipped a small pixelated picture from a local newspaper and stuck it to my clinic whiteboard.
-I had layered it up with Scotch tape so that the weather elements wouldn’t pale it over.
-And there it stayed until a few years back, when the board got replaced.
+I layered it up with Scotch tape so that the weather elements wouldn’t pale it over.
+And there it stayed until the board got replaced.

 In that picture, a young Harvard teacher named Tal Ben-Shahar was explaining an x-y graph, labeled with terms like skill level, task difficulty, anxiety, boredom, and “flow.”

-It was historical because it surpassed even the course on Introductory Economics, for which the university is famous all over the world.
+With 854 students enrolled, its popularity surpassed even Introductory Economics.
 The international media labeled this as “Happiness 101” and Tal Ben-Shahar became the popular face of Positive Psychology.

 Final Words